 Each year our members, clubs, and district strive for excellence.
 We work to achieve the service quality goals we identify in our Club, Area, Division, and District Success plans.
 In addition, District 99 offers incentives, including recognition awards for the individual and club performance to be presented at the area and divisional contests and the annual conference.

-Stay tuned for the 2020-2021 Club Growth incentives and recognition programs.
+Contact and for more info on Club Growth incentives and recognition programs.

 Incentive and Recognition